The Ultimate Guide to RV Camping in Louisiana

 Boondocking in Louisiana

 Those who like to disappear into nature (or want to save money) should look into Louisiana boondocking.
-While there isn’t a ton of boondocking in the state, there is some to be found, and what’s out there is pretty nice.
+While there isn’t a ton of boondocking in the state, there are a few choice areas.

 Planning Your Itinerary

 Now for the most fun part: planning your itinerary.
-We absolutely love the variety of awesome things to do in Louisiana, and we’re betting you will too.
-Whether you’re looking to explore New Orleans and all it has to offer or head out into nature, there is something for you.
+We love the variety of awesome things to do in Louisiana, and we’re betting you will too.
+Whether you’re looking to explore New Orleans and all it has to offer or you want to head out into nature, there is something for you.

 Features and Attractions in Louisiana

-One of our favorite ways to start any trip is by taking a drive.
+One of our favorite ways to start any trip is by taking a scenic drive.
 This allows us to take in the sights and get acquainted with the new area.
-Of course, it’s an added bonus if it’s a beautiful drive on a scenic byway.
-For this, we recommend the Bayou Teche National Scenic Byway, the Cane River National Heritage Trail Scenic Byway, and the Boom or Bust National Scenic Byway.
+The Bayou Teche National Scenic Byway, the Cane River National Heritage Trail Scenic Byway, and the Boom or Bust National Scenic Byway are all wonderful choices for a pretty drive.

 Whether you see them while out on your drive or another time, Louisiana landmarks should also be part of your plan.
 Make time for the James H. Dillard House, the Galilee House, or the George Washington Gable House if you’re in the NOLA area, and you can check out the USS Kidd if you’re in Baton Rouge.